hkbelagali/propaq/docs/getting-started/installation.md

 ```

 Pre-built wheels are published for Linux x86-64, macOS and Windows, for CPython
 3.10, 3.11 and 3.12.
-Installing from a wheel needs no Rust toolchain.
+A Rust toolchain is not required for this install.

 ## Optional extras

 The core install pulls in `numpy`, `scipy`, `qiskit` and `tqdm`.
+A number of optional extras are available
-Everything else is opt-in:
+for framework integration and certain features.

 | Extra | Install | Enables |
 | --- | --- | --- |